 Our current Work and Facilities

-We currently provide placements for around 700 students from a variety of health disciplines and universities.
-We have campuses in Lismore, Murwillumbah and Grafton, and place students in all of these locations.
-While Lismore is our main base, Murwillumbah and Grafton also have excellent accommodation and teaching facilities, including high quality simulation equipment.
+We currently provide placements for around 1000 students from a variety of health disciplines and universities.
+We have campuses in Lismore and Grafton, and place students in these locations.
+While Lismore is our main base, Grafton also has excellent accommodation and teaching facilities, including high quality simulation equipment.

 Alongside our very successful education programs we have gained a national and international reputation for research.
 Our research priorities are rural health services, public health and rural workforce, with Aboriginal health, maternal and child health, chronic disease, environmental and mental health running through these topics.
 We strive to do research that makes a real difference to regional communities and service providers.
 UCRH researchers have been highly successful in gaining NHMRC and ARC grants, and have built a strong program for supporting postgraduate research students and providing research to local health professionals.